 By Rick Becker 26 October 2017

-You probably have friends and family caught up in New Apostolic Reformation churches (Bethel, Hillsong etc) and you have found it extremely difficult to persuade them they are being deceived.
+You probably have friends and family caught up in New Apostolic Reformation churches like Bethel, and you have found it extremely difficult to persuade them they are being deceived.
 You may have been accused of having a critical spirit, of being divisive, judgemental, or of being a heresy hunter when warning them of the false doctrines in this movement.
-Why is it so difficult for those caught up in the New Apostolic Reformation, word of faith and prosperity gospel movements (NAR & CO) to break free?
+Why is it so difficult for those caught up in the New Apostolic Reformation, word of faith, and prosperity gospel movements (NAR & CO) to break free?

 These movements have characteristics similar to cults, making it almost equally difficult to come out from their grip and deception.
 There are reasons why it is so difficult for people to escape from these movements and churches that teach false doctrine.
 Firstly, we will look at some secondary reasons, and then note the two primary reasons why people struggle to break free from this deception.

-1 A new priesthood has been established within the NAR & CO.
-When the likes of Patricia King, Kris Vallotton or Bill Johnson claim to have a revelation for the body of Christ, a new strategy etc, who are you to question when God does not speak to you on such an intimate basis?
+- A new priesthood has been established within the NAR & Co.
+When the likes of Patricia King, Kris Vallotton, or Bill Johnson claim to have a revelation for the body of Christ, a new strategy, etc, who are you to question when God does not speak to you on such an intimate basis?
 Like any cult leader, they claim to have special knowledge, immediately placing them on a level that is admired by their followers.
-Leaders claim to have taken trips to heaven, talked with angels, received new downloads and impartations from an open heaven.
-Their so called ability to receive new revelation has elevated them above their followers, in clear contradiction of 1 John 2:27: “But the anointing that you received from him abides in you, and you have no need that anyone should teach you.
+Leaders claim to have taken trips to heaven, talked with angels, and received new downloads and impartations from an open heaven.
+Their so-called ability to receive new revelation has elevated them above their followers, in clear contradiction to 1 John 2:27: “But the anointing that you received from him abides in you, and you have no need that anyone should teach you.
 But as his anointing teaches you about everything, and is true, and is no lie—just as it has taught you, abide in him.”
-There is no difference between the manipulative priests and Popes of the Roman Catholic Church and this new breed of apostles, prophets and pastors.
+There is no difference between the manipulative priests and Popes of the Roman Catholic Church and this new breed of apostles, prophets, and pastors.
 They interpret scripture on our behalf, and through eisegesis twist the scriptures to promote their false doctrines.
-They are rarely challenged by their own followers, and point two reveals why.
+They are rarely challenged by their followers, and point two reveals why.

-2 Submission induced through an unhealthy fear keeps followers in their place.
+2. Submission induced through an unhealthy fear keeps followers in their place.
 Questioning a particular teaching or any form of critical reasoning is frowned upon by the leaders and treated as a mutiny of sorts.
-Those who obey and submit are duly rewarded with positions in the ministry, mentions by name, and are allowed in the inner circle.
+Those who obey and submit are duly rewarded with positions in the ministry, mentioned by name, and are allowed in the inner circle.
 Those who ask legitimate questions concerning doctrine or practices are immediately dealt with.
-Usually they will be accused of a number of things: having a rebellious spirit, acting out of personal hurts that they have not dealt with or not being in tune with the Holy Spirit and in doing so grieving him.
+Usually, they will be accused of several things: having a rebellious spirit, acting out of personal hurts that they have not dealt with, or not being in tune with the Holy Spirit and in doing so grieving him.
 Some unfortunate souls will even receive threats in the form of “prophetic words.”
-Finally they will probably be threatened with the go to verse for all manipulative false teachers: “Touch not my anointed ones, do my prophets no harm!”
-Psalm 105:15.
+Finally, they will probably be threatened with the go-to verse for all manipulative false teachers: “Touch not my anointed ones, do my prophets no harm!”
+(Psalm 105:15).
 This verse does not mean it’s wrong to question a leader regarding their teachings.
-This verse meant that it would have been wrong for David to kill king Saul.
+This verse meant that it would have been wrong for David to kill King Saul.
 David had the opportunity but spared Saul (2 Sam 24:10-11) and cut off a piece of Saul’s robe.

-5 Friendships are in jeopardy, despite a questionable leader and unsound doctrine, friendships are formed that can be as close as or even supersede family ties and provide a means of emotional support.
-Perhaps the thing that they stand to lose the most are the friendships, and that is what makes breaking away so painful.
-The thought of losing these friendships and the support they offer is often too much to bear for many, and so they remain, convincing themselves not to throw out the baby out with the bathwater.
-But there is no baby in the waters of the NAR & CO – a little leaven leavens the whole lump.
+5. Friendships are in jeopardy, despite a questionable leader and unsound doctrine, friendships are formed that can be as close as or even supersede family ties and provide a means of emotional support.
+Perhaps the thing that they stand to lose the most are their friendships, and that is what makes breaking away so painful.
+The thought of losing these friendships and the support they offer is often too much to bear for many, and so they remain, convincing themselves not to throw out the baby with the bathwater.
+But there is no baby in the waters of the NAR & Co – a little leaven leavens the whole lump.

-6 Many are simply too lazy to study the word for themselves, preferring to accept the flawed interpretations of their favorite celebrity teacher.
+6. Many are simply too lazy to study the word for themselves, preferring to accept the flawed interpretations of their favorite celebrity teacher.
 A Beth Moore or John Bevere bible study is far less work than digging into the word for yourself.
-In this digital age there are literally thousands of free resources from commentaries and lexicons that enable us to understand the word in context.
-Unfortunately many followers come to the point where they trust their leaders to such an extent that they never question what they are taught.
+In this digital age, there are thousands of free resources from commentaries and lexicons that enable us to understand the word in context.
+Unfortunately, many followers come to the point where they trust their leaders to such an extent that they never question what they are taught.
 Those who do concede that there are some questionable teachings, simply shrug off any concerns and assure you that they “eat the meat and spit out the bones.”
-This not a biblical text; instead we are commanded to mark and avoid those who pervert the gospel.
+This is not a biblical text – instead, we are commanded to mark and avoid those who pervert the gospel.

-There are two main reasons why people stay in the NAR & CO even after being confronted with truth:
+There are two main reasons why people stay in the NAR & Co even after being confronted with the truth:

-1 Many are false converts, so don’t expect them to see the light when they are firmly entrenched in the kingdom of darkness and loving it.
-When Jesus said my sheep hear my voice he did not mean he will give you a new revelation during your quiet time; He meant true believers will hear and obey his voice.
+1. Many are false converts, so don’t expect them to see the light when they are firmly entrenched in the kingdom of darkness and loving it.
+When Jesus said my sheep hear my voice he did not mean he will give you a new revelation during your quiet time; he meant true believers will hear and obey his voice.
 His voice is clear, his voice has spoken, it’s called scripture.
-These false converts need the true gospel in order to repent and believe, before they can be able to discern the errors of the NAR & CO: “The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned” 1 Corinthians 2:14
+These false converts need the true gospel to repent and believe before they can be able to discern the errors of the NAR & Co: “The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned” (1 Corinthians 2:14).

 Don’t think for a second that many caught up in these movements are not passionate or sincere, but they are sincerely wrong.
 Passion, crowds, testimonies, and even signs and wonders do not guarantee that God is involved.
-Ultimately, God knows who are his, and what may fool men, never fools God: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+Ultimately, God knows who is his, and what may fool men, never fools God: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
-Matthew 7: 21-23
+And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness’” (Matthew 7: 21-23).

-2 Many are simply feeding their own passions and are getting exactly what they desire – ear tickling messages.
+2. Many are simply feeding their passions and are getting exactly what they desire – ear tickling messages.
 It’s not so much a question of them being deceived by a teacher, but rather them finding a teacher who is as deceived as they are.
-Its hard to believe the message of the cross over a message that avoids the cross and elevates self – read more on that here We are quick to blame false teachers who are leading many astray, but these verses gives us the reason many are deceived:: “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.”
-2 Timothy 4:3-4
+We are quick to blame false teachers who are leading many astray, but these verses give us the reason many are deceived: “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths” (2 Timothy 4:3-4).

 Note the following:

-The people are merely catering for their own carnal passions
+• The people are merely catering to their own carnal passions.

 Don’t be fooled by those in these movements, who by outward appearances seem to be devoted to God and his kingdom.
 They seem so passionate and determined to make a difference in this world; they are bold, unashamed, and eager to spread their message.
-Dig a little deeper however, and you will find that ultimately they are the ones who are exalted.
-It’s a man centered gospel.
-You will leave a legacy, you will usher in God’s kingdom, you will do greater things, you will be a world changer…God needs YOU.
+Dig a little deeper, however, and you will find that ultimately they are the ones who are exalted.
+It’s a man-centered gospel.
+You will leave a legacy, you will usher in God’s kingdom, you will do greater things, and you will be a world changer…God needs YOU.